HaiMInhLe/Mc_Server_Live_Backup/README.md

 ## Notes

 -   The program is developed by a beginner.
 If there are any obvious mistakes please kindly point it out.
 -   The program is developed for UNIX system only.
-If window users want to use this, please modify the source code accordingly.
+If windows users want to use this, please modify the source code accordingly.
 But come on, who host a server in windows anyway.